microbit-foundation/cctd-ml-machine/README.md

 ### Credits

-ML-Machine is a platform created by the CEED research project for empowering education in the emerging fields of technology and computation.
+ML-Machine is a platform created by the Center for Computational Thinking and Design (see [CCTD.dk](https://cctd.dk)) at Aarhus University for empowering education in the emerging fields of technology and computation.

 ## License

-[MIT](LICENSE) © Project CEED, Aarhus University
+[MIT](license) © Center for Computational Thinking and Design, Aarhus University